gnmearacaun/LXQt-Labwc/README.md

 With the advent of `>=` LXQt 2.1 you can use one of several WM's within LXQt to navigate around the desktop.
 LXQt provides lxpanel(bar) and lxqt-runner(launcher).
 Theming, wallpaper slideshow, power management, notifications and scaling are found in LXQt Settings.
 WM shortcuts, monitor settings and screenshots are invoked via ~/.config/labwc/*

-[Labwc](https://labwc.github.io/index.html) window compositor takes a no-animation approach, focusing instead on stacking windows well (instead of tiling, you can do that manually with keybindings) whilst rendering some window decorations.
+[Labwc](https://labwc.github.io/index.html) takes a no-animation approach, focusing on stacking windows well whilst rendering some window decorations (tiling is done manually with keybindings as desired).

 If you didn't install LXQt initially, these packages have you covered: